aras-p/markdeep-docs-style/readme.md

 # Documentation CSS style for Markdeep

-> **Note**: this repository is obsolete, since Markdeep 0.22 rolled in this style into official release,
+> **Note**: this repository is obsolete, since Markdeep 0.22 rolled in this style into official release (as `apidoc.css`).
-> as well as added note/warning/error "admonitions" syntax support.
+> And also added note/warning/error "admonitions" syntax support.
 Now _that's_ some impressive turnaround time! \o/

 [Markdeep](https://casual-effects.com/markdeep/) is a sweet Markdown processor script that allows you writing extended Markdown files, and have them vieweble formatted